 - Integration of the data (space and in-situ) and analyses

 - Global/pan-European approach to Earth monitoring

 How does Copernicus help the citizens of Europe?

 Copernicus is the concrete realisation of the European idea of providing citizens with new public services on both a European and global scale.
-By investing in Earth monitoring and observation systems and networks, which monitor and forecast the state of the environment on land, sea and in the atmosphere, we are now better able to understand our planet, protect and sustain our environment and feel more safe and secure.
+By investing in Earth monitoring and observation systems and networks, which monitor and forecast the state of the environment (land, sea and atmosphere), we are now better able to understand our planet, protect and sustain our environment and feel more safe and secure.